 The skin is the largest organ of the human body, making up 16% of body weight.
 It is a dynamic organ in a constant state of change and when any skin surgery is done or an injury wound takes place, immediate measures for surgical wound care should be taken in order to prevent any complications.
 This is crucial to take care of the skin properly.
-Patients who are shifted to their home just after surgery need more care and attention as the staff at the hospital is more trained and professional in this regard.
+Patients who are shifted to their homes just after surgery need more care and attention as the staff at the hospital is a more trained and professional nurse in this regard.

 There are a variety of dressings that can be used on a surgical wound, and to determine which is the most effective one depends on what sort of wound the patient has, where the wound is, and especially its intensity.
 Dressings are in direct contact with the wound and are different from a bandage that just holds the dressing in place.

 When it comes to home patient care, there are a few guidelines that can be very helpful in surgical wound care: